ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-show-contact-of-a-person-in-persons-navigator.md

 - 60: cast EXP:70 which contains the **ContactMechanismType** to integer
 - 70: get the value of the attribute **ContactMechanismType** from the referent object **ContactMechanism**

+**Notes**
+If a person has more than one email, the attribute will return a random one.
+If a specific email is needed, more filters could be applied.
+If the person has no emails, the attribute will return an error.
+If you want to avoid that, you need to couny the records in the CHILD:ContactMechanisms first, and to try to get the email only if the records are more than one.